 Why is it needed?

 1 in 6 people in East Tennessee lives in poverty and has difficulty meeting basic needs.
-Among children in our community, 1 in 5 is at-risk of going hungry today.
+Among children in our community, 1 in 5 is at risk of going hungry today.
 The need among senior citizens continues to rise.
-In our East Tennessee community an astounding 200,000 people are at-risk of hunger.
+In our East Tennessee community, an astounding 200,000 people are at-risk of hunger.

 How do you get food to the people who need it?

-We work hard to build partnership with any group that is committed to hunger-relief.
+We work hard to build a partnership with any group that is committed to hunger-relief.
 Often, this is with other non-profit organizations that operate a local community feeding program or with locations like schools that agree to distribute food for consumption off-site.
 When these organizations are not available, Second Harvest delivers food directly to clients.
 Our programs are arranged to reach every demographic in every corner of East Tennessee.
 For a list of programs click here.

 Who are partnering agencies that receive food from Second Harvest?